BogdanPasterak/helio-world/README.md

-# helio-world
+# hello-world
 toturial from GitHub
 This is a toturial from GitHub.
 I make mistake in title.
 Should by Hello World.
+I corect this